barretlee/autoconfig-mac-vimrc/README.md

 ./install;
 ```

-__Attention:__ This shell script contains lots of plugins and tools, if you have never installed, it may takes a little long time, about 15+ mins in good network.
+<i>__Attention:__ This shell script contains lots of plugins and tools, if you have never installed, it may takes a little long time, about 15+ mins in good network.</i>

 __bash code__
 ```bash